HomePod Mini review: Apple fans will love this $99 Siri smart speaker

 Apple's long-awaited HomePod Mini is finally here.
-The smaller Siri-enabled smart home hub bridges a strange gap between smart speakers, with a $99 (£99, AU$149) price tag like Google's Nest Audio and the Amazon Echo but in a small package like the Nest Mini and Echo Dot.
+The smaller Siri-enabled smart speaker bridges a strange gap between its competitors with a $99 (£99, AU$149) price tag like Google's Nest Audio and the Amazon Echo, and those that, like itself, come in a small package like the Nest Mini and Echo Dot.
 (Here's how Apple's HomePod Mini compares to the Amazon Echo and Nest Audio.)
-Apple unveiled its original HomePod two years after Amazon dropped its first small smart speaker.
-Bulky and expensive, it didn't sweep the market.
+Apple unveiled the original HomePod two years after Amazon dropped its first small smart speaker.
+Bulky and expensive, with Siri still improving, it didn't sweep the market.
 Now, Apple is back at it with the HomePod Mini, a smaller, more affordable smart speaker offering.

 Read more: HomePod vs. HomePod Mini: Which Apple speaker is best?